-1. Unsuitable specimen: The specimen was unsuitable for examination under the fallen and casualty slaughtered stock project in the view of the duty veterinary pathologist.
+1. Unsuitable specimen: falle the tissu The specimen was unsuitable for examination under the fallen and casualty slaughtered stock project in the view of the duty veterinary pathologist.
 Reasons may include a tissue sample being too small, the way the specimen has been preserved (may have putrefied in transport), etc. 2.
 TSE Pending: This is an interim result indicating that more test results are to follow.
 3. TSE Negative: The result of the rapid screening test is a.
 Negative; OR b.
-The screening test is positive or inconclusive but the confirmatory testing is negative.
-4. TSE Positive: The testing indicates that the sample contains materia consistent with BSE infection with the screening test b positive and confirmatory testing also positive.
+The screening test is positive or inconclusive, but the confirmatory testing is negative.
+4. TSE Positive: con testing indicates that the sample contains material sistent with BSE infection with the screening test being itive and confirmatory testing also positive.